bcasella/words/README.md

 ## Synopsis

-Class that has two functions: verify if a gioven word is a palindrome, and to spell check in ptbr a word or phrase
+Class that has two functions: verify if a given word is a palindrome, and to spell check in ptbr a word or phrase

 ## Dependencies